The Table Made for the Bread of the Presence

 Bezalel makes the gold-overlaid table and its utensils for the bread set before the Lord.

-11 He overlaid it with pure gold, and made a gold molding around it.
+11 He overlaid it with pure gold and made a gold molding around it.

-15 He made the poles of acacia wood, and overlaid them with gold, to carry the table.
+15 He made the poles of acacia wood for carrying the table and overlaid them with gold.

 Bezalel makes the gold-overlaid table and its utensils for the bread set before the LORD.